Fire safety in your home: High-rise living

 Do not leave rubbish, bikes, mobility scooters, prams, items of furniture, carpets or any other items in any communal areas.
 All of these items are a fire risk and could prevent easy passage along the escape routes should you and others need to evacuate the block.

-Fire doors
+Fire Doors

 In the event of a fire, fire doors help prevent the spread of fire, smoke, and toxic gases from one area to another.
 This makes them an essential element of fire safety measures.
-One Vision Housing inspect fire doors in communal areas on a quarterly basis (four times a year) and will make best endeavours to inspect your flat entrance door once every 12 months.
+One Vision Housing inspects fire doors in communal areas on a quarterly basis (four times a year) and will make best endeavours to inspect your flat entrance door once every 12 months.

 Keep fire doors closed and do not open them.
 They are there to stop fires from spreading.
 OVH may need to periodically inspect your own flat entrance door to ensure it is operating and fitting correctly.
 Please report to us straight away if you notice: